 Where should I look during my video interview?

-Most candidates will be tempted to look at the interviewer on the screen.
-That is ok if you are comfortable with that.
-However, we suggest it is best to look at the camera.
+Most candidates will be tempted to look at the interviewer on their screen.
+However, we suggest it is best to look at the camera so that you appear to make eye contact with the interviewer.
 On your phone this will be top right and on your laptop this is usually top centre.

 During a pre-recorded video interview, can I read from notes or from my CV?

-So, the simple answer is no, do not read from notes or CV.
+So, the simple answer is No, do not read from notes or a CV.
 It is best to avoid the appearance of reading directly from a visible piece of paper on the desk.
-It may look as though you are making up your answer rather than remembering it.
+It may look as though you are unfamiliar with your experience or making up your answer rather than remembering it.

 How do I introduce myself during an online video job interview?

-You will find that the interviewing panel, will control the pace and the questions.
-They should ask a standard opening such as tell us about yourself or talk us through your CV.
-This question gives you a chance to introduce yourself effectively.
-Also, it will set the tone for the conversation and create a positive first impression.
+You will find that the interviewing panel will control the pace and the questions.
+They will introduce themselves and should ask a standard opening question to you such as Tell us About Yourself or Talk us Through your CV.
+This question then gives you a chance to introduce yourself effectively.
+Also, it will set the tone for the conversation and help create a positive first impression.